googleapis/google-cloud-python/docs/spanner/usage.rst

 Next Step
 ---------

-After a :class:`~google.cloud.spanner.client.Client`, the next highest-level object is an :class:`~google.cloud.spanner.instance.Instance`.
+After a :class:`~google.cloud.spanner_v1.client.Client`, the next highest-level object is an :class:`~google.cloud.spanner_v1.instance.Instance`.
 You'll need one before you can interact with databases.

 Next, learn about the :doc:`instance-usage`.